phthom/IBMCloudPrivate/1-ICPInstallationLab.md

 # 5. Second Option: Using Vagrant and VirtualBox

-This option is an alternative to the previous (simple) detailled installation.
+This option is an alternative to the previous (simple) detailed installation.
 We are not covering this installation for the moment but you can try it on your own laptop.
 This ICP installation uses VirtualBox (that you need to install as a prerequisites).

 The link below explain the steps:

 https://github.com/IBM/deploy-ibm-cloud-private/blob/master/docs/deploy-vagrant.md

 Note: this installation is using ICP version 2.1.0.1 instead of the latest one.
-You should change the version to 2.1.0.2 in the configuration file.
+You should change the version to **2.1.0.3**in the configuration file.
 Also don't stop the VM and use the vagrant suspend command.

 # 6. Conclusion